The Letter to the Hebrews:

 ?
 What is it that now forms the basis of their better hope?

 ?
-How do you think this better hope is related to Old Testament religious practices?
+How might this better hope be related to Old Testament religious practices?

 ?
 How is it related to Jesus Christ?

 ?
-Why do you think it is that the author of the Letter to the Hebrews seems to be so determined to reassure his audience of the superiority of Christian hope?
+Consider why the author of the Letter to the Hebrews seems to be so determined to reassure his audience of the superiority of Christian hope.

 hope—you could look it up in our archives